Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 ## **Undergraduate Students**

 ### *Senior thesis students*
 We are open to senior undergraduate thesis students.
 To apply, please email a copy of your CV (PDF format), a cover letter explaining your research interests, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[UNDERGRAD THESIS] Application: [Your Name]".
+Priority will be given to students who have taken BIOCHEM 3BP3 or similar.

 ### *Summer work experience*
 We are open to undergraduate summer students.
 To apply, please email a copy of your CV (PDF format), a cover letter explaining your research interests, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[UNDERGRAD SUMMER] Application: [Your Name]".